Peking Union Medical College: Current status

-Peking Union Medical College students traditionally attend Peking University biology department for their pre-meds portion of education.
-Since 2002, Tsinghua University has held a joint MD program in clinical medical science.
-Enrollment in the clinical medical science at PUMC is based on individual's performance in high school and National Exam score at graduation.
-The curriculum of clinical medical science is 8 years, accepts about 90 students each year and includes 2.5 years of pre-medical education in the School of Life Sciences at Tsinghua University; the students have their pre-med studies at Tsinghua University and are considered as students of both PUMC and Tsinghua University.
-The college also has its independent Graduate School, which recruits from other medical schools around the country.
-The health care services at Peking Union Medical College Hospital are widely believed in mainland China to be among the most technically advanced.
-Many prominent political and social leaders in China have sought medical treatment at the PUMC Hospital.
+At present, Peking Union Medical College has developed into a national-level comprehensive medical research institution integrating medical education, teaching, scientific research and production, with 21 research institutes, 6 affiliated hospitals, 10 colleges and 105 off-campus research and development institutions.

 Peking Union Medical College has provided generations of leaders for academic and clinical medicine and related areas all over the world.

-Peking Union Medical College is part of the Project 211 list of universities receiving national funding.
+Peking Union Medical College is part of the Project 211， Project 985, Double First-Class Construction.

 Rankings and reputation

-Peking Union Medical College is listed as one of the top 400 universities in the World University Rankings.
+As of 2025, Peking Union Medical College was listed as one of the top 200 universities in the World University Rankings.
 It is consistently ranked among the top medical schools in China and has ranked in the top 1 or 2 best nationwide, together with Capital Medical University among Chinese Medical Universities in the recognized Best Chinese Universities Ranking.

-As of 2022, its "Biomedical Engineering" and "Public Health" were ranked in the top 75 in the world, while "Pharmacy & Pharmaceutical Sciences" and "Nursing" were placed in the top 150 in the world by the Academic Ranking of World Universities.
-As of 2022, its "Clinical Medicine" also ranked #121 globally by the U.S. News & World Report.
+As of 2024, its "Biomedical Engineering" and "Pharmacy & Pharmaceutical Sciences" were ranked 34th and 2nd in the world respectively, while "Biological Sciences" and "Public Health" were placed in the top 100 in the world by the Academic Ranking of World Universities.
+As of 2025, its "Pharmacology and Toxicology" also ranked 9th globally by the U.S. News & World Report.

+Academic Ranking of World Universities (ARWU)

+Academic Ranking of World Universities (ARWU), also known as the Shanghai Ranking, is one of the annual publications of world university rankings.
+It's the first global university ranking with multifarious indicators.